SumOfBesties/besties-layout/README.md

 #### Music

 Music information is gathered through foobar2000 with the [beefweb](https://github.com/hyperblast/beefweb) plugin installed.
+Include `[M]` in a scene's name to play music while it is in the program feed.

 ## Usage